iauns/cpm/README.rst

   CPM_ForceOnlyOneModuleVersion()

 somewhere in your module's CMakeLists.txt file.
-This function ensures exactly one version of your module is ever statically linked, and never any more than one.
-This is extremelly important because you are wrapping code that does not support the CPM namespace modifications necessary to statically link multiple versions of the same module.
+This function ensures exactly one (and only one) version of your module is ever statically linked.

 In addition to this, you should reference the original repository in your cpm-modules JSON file by adding the 'external' key/value pair.
 The key being